-- Team members know how to recognize and react to incidents quickly and effectively
+- Training employees to recognize and respond to threats quickly and effectively

-Cybersecurity risks are ever-evolving and expanding.
-69% of companies see compliance mandates driving spending, and a lack of cybersecurity governance can leave your company vulnerable to attacks from outside actors and current or former employees.
-Thoughtful governance ensures your business can:
+The benefits of information security governance extend well beyond compliance.
+Cybersecurity risks are ever-evolving and 69% of companies see compliance mandates driving their spending.
+But a lack of information security governance can leave your company vulnerable to attacks from outside actors and current or former employees.

 - Align IT operating strategies with business objectives